p-mckenzie/p-mckenzie.github.io/_posts/2018-10-1-ingredient-analysis.md

 layout: post

 # The title of your post
-title: "How to read a recipe when you're a computer"
+title: "Extracting meaning from text of recipe ingredients"

 # (Optional) Write a short (~150 characters) description of each blog post.
 # This description is used to preview the page on search engines, social media, etc.